 Having issues maintaining water levels, water quality, maintenance or any other concerns?
 Presto Pool Products asks you to remember that every pool and spa is different, for that reason only general info is given.
 If information given does not apply to your situation or your question is not answered please contact us.

-On average and under normal circumstances your pool will loose about ¼ inch per day from evaporation, splash out, and backwashing.
+On average and under normal circumstances, your pool will lose about ¼ inch per day from evaporation, splash out and backwashing.
 Using a solar blanket will reduce evaporation.
 To test if your pool is leaking, mark the level of the pool water.
 Fill a bucket with water and mark the water level in the bucket then place it on your deck on top of your skimmer.
 Leave it for 24 hours, then compare how much the water went down in the pool compared to the bucket.
-If the water loss is greater in the pool then you have a leak.
+If the water loss is greater in the pool, you have a leak.

 If there is a leak, fill the pool to the proper level and mark.

 Run the pump for 12 hrs. check the level and mark.
 Measure the loss and record it.

 Turn the pump off for 12 hrs.
 Mark the level of the water, measure the loss and record it.

 If you lose more water with the pump on, you have a return leak and need a pressure test.